OrjanStr/exoplanet_search/README.md

 # exoplanet_search

 ## General info
 Repository for the 3rd project in FYS-STK 4155.
 The data used in this project is from The data is taken from https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data.
+Note that the plots in visuals/ may differ from those in report.

 ## How to Run Code